 This class presentation will be worth 10 percent of the final grade.
+Each student on the team will receive the same grade.

 Third, each student must complete three research activities, discuss the results of the activities in class, and submit a one- to two-page summary of the results.
 The activity must be completed by the Tuesday of each week for purposes of class discussion; the written summary can be submitted on Thursday.
-The assignment can be submitted either in paper form or electronically as an email attachment.
+The assignment should be submitted to DropBox in EEE prior to the start of class on the due date.